CodeWracker/crypto-trader-python/README.md

 if you don't have pipenv installed, istall it with `pip install pipenv`

+- Create a config.py file and follow the instructions here, and inthe configs.example.py file to fill up the variables
-- pipenv shell
+- `pipenv shell`
-- pipenv install
+- `pipenv install`
-- python main.py
+- `python main.py`

 ## Configurations secrets